OpenClaw Security Hardening Guide for VPS Deployments

 Keep the OpenClaw Gateway Private

-The safest default is to keep the Gateway bound to loopback and access it privately.
-In practice, this means the Gateway listens only on the VPS itself and is reached through a secure tunnel or private network.
+The secure default is to keep the Gateway bound to loopback and access it privately.
+That means the Gateway listens only on the VPS itself and is reached through a secure tunnel or private network.

 Preferred access methods include:

-- SSH tunnel from your laptop to the VPS.
+- SSH tunnel from your local machine to the VPS.

 - Tailscale private network access.